jawerg/meterdata/presi.md

 ---

+## Timeseries interpolation: dbt run

+Probably a Postgres comparison would be valuable here, but as I've used some Clickhouse specific functions there would be a real kind of "translation" necessary.
+Nevertheless, I cannot imagine Postgres finish this task in anything close to 18 seconds.

+Any operation over the full table instead of single rows of a table should always lead to the OLAP database being on top.

+Nevertheless, any operation that retrieves small parts of the table should always favor the OLTP database.
+So let's have a look at this before fading out.

+---

 ## Interpolation: Linear interpolation

 If intervals of less than 60 minutes are interpolated linearly, this can be done while fetching the data instead of blowing up the table: